MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 The supported set of console commands, and their behavior, is provided by the host browser, not by Visual Studio.
 For additional commands that may be supported by Ripple, see the browser documentation for Chrome.

+> [!TIP]
->**Tip**: The JavaScript Console in Visual Studio provides IntelliSense information to make easy to identify these commands and other objects on your page.
+> The JavaScript Console in Visual Studio provides IntelliSense information to make easy to identify these commands and other objects on your page.

 The DOM Explorer enables debugging of HTML and CSS.
 Features available in the **Styles**, **Computed**, and **Layout** tabs of the [Quickstart: Debug HTML and CSS](https://msdn.microsoft.com/library/hh441474.aspx) are supported on Ripple.

->**Note**: For detailed information about debugging support, see [Known Issues](../known-issues/known-issues-debugger.md).

 You can attach the Visual Studio debugger to the Android emulator or to an Android device to debug your app on Android 4.4.